Cost of the clean-up

-A fuel distribution company admitted polluting a tributary of the River Clyst with 22,000 liters of red diesel.
+A fuel distribution company admitted polluting a tributary of the River Clyst with 22,000 litres of red diesel.

 The leak was traced to the company after significant quantities of oil was spotted in the watercourse, however initial checks showed no loss of stock on their computer system.
 Pressure tests and excavation revealed a hole in a supply pipe, leading to a fuel dispensing island.

-Magistrates recognized the work, undertaken by the company, to remediate the environment, and fined them £5,000 with costs of £3,700.
+Magistrates recognised the work, undertaken by the company, to remediate the environment, and fined them £5,000 with costs of £3,700.

 A haulage firm was ordered to pay £6,867 in fines and costs after an oil interceptor overflowed, polluting the River Thames with thick black waste engine oil and causing significant damage to local wildlife.